-Parameter Description zone { zone } A pre-defined zone interface { interface } A pre-defined interface to which optional IPs and/or networks can be added. ipaddress { ipaddress } (Optional) Additional IP addresses or networks - comma separated.
+Parameter Description iptype { iptype } Synopsis: { ipv4, ipv6, ipv4ipv6 } Default: ipv4 Internet protocol type - use both when no addresses are used, otherwise define IPv4 and IPv6 rules for each type of addresses used. zone { zone } A pre-defined zone interface { interface } A pre-defined interface to which optional IPs and/or networks can be added. ipaddress { ipaddress } Synopsis: A string Additional IP addresses or networks - comma separated, or a range in the form of low.address-high.address description { description } Synopsis: A string (Optional) The description string for this host.